Platelet Rich Plasma

 The biggest advantage stem cell injections seem to offer over more invasive arthritis remedies is a quicker, easier recovery.
 The procedure is done on an outpatient basis and most patients are up and moving within 24 hours.
 Most wear a brace for several weeks but still can get around.
 Many are even able to do some gentle stationary cycling by the end of the first week.
 There are also fewer complications.

 There is no down time.
 You may resume normal daily activities immediately after the procedure.
-You may experience swelling and soreness in the area the fat was removed and in the area the stem cells are injected for a few days.
+You may experience swelling and soreness in the area the bone marrow was removed and in the area the stem cells are injected for a few days.
 There is usually no need for pain medication, in fact most patients report almost immediate relief of symptoms.